flpolycyber/flpolycyber.github.io/CONTRIBUTING.md

 ## Branches for Collaboration

 A branch in Git is essentially a separate line of development.
 By default, Git creates a branch named main when you initialize a new repository.
-When you create a new branch, you're making a copy of the current branch's state so that you can make changes without affecting the original code.<sup>1</sup>
+When you create a new branch, you're making a copy of the current branch's state so that you can make changes without affecting the original code.
+(1)

 ### Why use Branches?